camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 To ensure interoperability, it is crucial to implement error management that strictly adheres to the error codes defined in the HTTP protocol.

-An error representation must not differ from the representation of any resource.
+An error representation MUST NOT differ from the representation of any resource.
 A main error message is defined with JSON structure with the following fields:
 - A field `status`, which can be identified in the response as a standard code from a list of Hypertext Transfer Protocol (HTTP) response status codes.
 - A unique error `code`, which can be identified and traced for more details.
-It must be human-readable; therefore, it must not be a numeric code.
+It MUST be human-readable; therefore, it MUST NOT be a numeric code.
 In turn, to achieve a better location of the error, you can reference the value or the field causing it, and include it in the message.
 - A detailed description in `message` - in English language in API specification, it can be changed to other languages in implementation if needed.

 All these aforementioned fields are mandatory in Error Responses.